 Remission and the chance of recurrence

 A remission is when a tumor cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

 If a neuroendocrine tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-People with recurrent cancer often experience emotions such as disbelief or fear.
+People with recurrent disease often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

 If treatment fails

-This diagnosis is stressful, and it may be difficult to discuss.
+This diagnosis is stressful, and advanced disease is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

-Patients who have advanced disease and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
+Patients who have advanced disease and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced cancer care planning.